 Depression, anxiety, loneliness, drug and alcohol use are currently increasing.
 There are many therapists who are offering teletherapy (psychotherapy by video or even phone).
 More insurance providers are covering this form of treatment.
 Don't have insurance?
 There are some therapists who are offering reduced priced services.
 Don't hesitate to ask.

-If you found this blog post helpful, I suggest these blog posts, also written by yours truly: Yet Another Blog Post about Gratitude (Read this One), I Don't Have Time for Therapy...And Other Reasons to Consider Online Therapy, and What is Psychotherapy?
+If you found this blog post helpful, I suggest these blog posts, also written by yours truly: Yet Another Blog Post about Gratitude (Read this One), I Don't Have Time for Therapy...And Other Reasons to Consider Online Therapy, The Dark Side of Therapy, and What is Psychotherapy?